 Current Internship Status

-Paid grazing internship available on regenerative ranch in Northern Idaho.
+Paid grazing internship available (and possible college credit) on regenerative ranch in Northern Idaho.

-It’s fun, most people have the time of their lives, but it can be hard too.
-Not everyone is cut out for this job, just because you like the idea of ranching, it doesn’t mean you will like this.
-The people that have gotten the most out of this job tend to be energetic, hard working people that tend to smile no matter what is going on.
-We don’t care about gender, sexuality, size or experience, you just need to be a willing worker with a positive attitude.
+Room and board are included, plus $400/week.
+The food is awesome, the work is fun, most people have the time of their lives, but we’re not going to sugar coat - it can be hard too.
+The people who thrive here tend to be energetic, hard working people that smile no matter what is going on and are open to new ideas.
+We don’t care about gender, sexuality, size or experience, you just need to be a willing worker with a positive attitude, able to adapt as the situations call for it.

 What you can expect by the time you leave:

-You will learn a lot about managing cattle, managing pasture and improving productivity.
-You will eat really good food, have a lot of fun, and be very tired most days.
+You will learn a lot about managing cattle, livestock handling, managing pasture, improving productivity, real-time decision making, and inter-personal skills.
+You will eat (and maybe cook) really good food, have a lot of fun, and be very tired most days.
 You will be tired of Albert talking about ecology and cows.
-You will learn a lot.
+You will grow in ways you didn’t know you needed to.
+You may just have the most memorable summer of your life.

 Thanks!